"No cookbook fills all needs. If there were such a book, I would have it and not the 300 odd books I have in my collection."

 The book's forward is priceless and contains many of her quotes I used in this post.
 In the forward, she talks about her rigorous home economics schooling in Switzerland which served her well.

-"I was once able to make a perfect zabaglione on a kerosine stove by the light of an oil lamp in a Virginia Cabin."
+"I was once able to make a perfect zabaglione on a kerosene stove by the light of an oil lamp in a Virginia Cabin."

 "I enjoy preparing any kind of meal- but I prefer meals that have a special kind of meaning- meals for guests."

 The batter for these muffins is very thick and produces quite a dense, almost biscuit-like muffin.
-In my case, this might have something to do with being a little sort in the 1+1/2 cups of sour cream required by the recipe.
+In my case, this might have something to do with being a little short in the 1+1/2 cups of sour cream required by the recipe.
 But they were so dense, I don't think it made much of a difference in the final result.
-Regardless, these sour cream muffins are very tasty and, like I suspected, the perfect paring for any leftover spread.
-Thank you Amy.
+Regardless, these sour cream muffins are very tasty and, like I suspected, the perfect pairing for any leftover spread.
+Thank you, Amy.

 "We sometimes hear complaints that women spend too much time in the exchange of recipes, that this is a very trifling activity indeed.
 If this is so, then I am very guilty."